-Writes the list of items in Arguments on the standard output (IoDevice) in accordance with Format.
-Format is a list of plain characters which are copied to the output device, and control sequences which cause the arguments to be printed.
+Writes the items in Data ([]) on the standard output (IoDevice) in accordance with Format.
+Format contains plain characters which are copied to the output device, and control sequences for formatting, see below.
 If Format is an atom, it is first converted to a list with the aid of atom_to_list/1.
-Arguments is the list of items to be printed.

 '''

-io:fwrite("Hello world!~n", []).
+1> io:fwrite("Hello world!~n", []).

-Hello world
+Hello world!

 ok

 '''

-The general format of a control sequence is ~F.P.PadC.
+The general format of a control sequence is ${}^{\sim}F.P.PadC$.
 The character C determines the type of control sequence to be used, F and P are optional numeric arguments.
-If F, P, or Pad is , the next argument in Arguments is used as the numeric value of F or P.
+If F, P, or Pad is , the next argument in Data is used as the numeric value of F or P.